Adri-gpu/Paulinote/README.md

 ### Pré-requis

 Java Virtual Machine.
-L'application ne fonctionne que sous Windows.
+The app is only working on Windows.

 ### Installation

-Installation avec netbeans.
+Installation with netbeans.

 ## Démarrage

-Lancement automatique au démarage du pc.
-Un raccourci est créé sur le bureau.
+Automatic run at Windows boot.
+A shortcut is created on the desktop.

 ## Made with